sasajo/polyapi-java/README.md

 ## Endpoints

-`POST /teach` - prepares Poly API function
+`POST /teach` - prepares Poly API function\

-`POST /teach/:functionId` - updated Poly API function with response and/or metadata
+`POST /teach/:functionId` - updated Poly API function with response and/or metadata\
+`PUT /webhook/:functionAlias` - creates a webhook handle to be used in an API with `functionAlias` as name of the listener function\
+`PUT /webhook/:context/:functionAlias` - creates a webhook handle to be used in an API with `context.functionAlias` as name of the listener function\